MPAS-Dev/compass/docs/developers_guide/deploying_spack.rst

 First, you need to know the versions of the ``mache`` and ``moab`` packages that are needed (1.20.0 and 5.5.1, respectively, in this example).
 These are specified in ``conda/configure_compass_env.py`` and ``conda/default.cfg``, respectively.
-On a LANL laptop *without the VPN*, run:
+On a LANL laptop with either (1) the VPN turned off and the proxies unset or (2) the VPN turned on and the proxies set, run:

 .. code-block:: bash